No products in the basket.

 What does this mean?

 Galvanizing a metal gives it anti corrosion properties.
-Without the protective zinc coating the metal would remain exposed to the elements and potentially oxidize and corrode.
+Without the protective zinc coating the metal would remain exposed to the elements and potentially oxidize and corrode much faster.

 Sculpture Placement and Installation guide

 Using art in your garden can be the perfect ingredient to break up the monotony of planting and create additional interest.
-This becomes very apparent in the winter months when the plants are not flowering.
+This becomes very apparent and a valuable asset in the winter months when the plants are not flowering.

 The location for your sculpture comes down to the design and layout of your garden.
 A well-designed garden utilises the space well, and therefore adding some artwork can truly enhance your garden.
 When choosing a sculpture, don’t be afraid to be bold with your ideas because this can add a completely different dynamic.
 Which way does your garden face? this can work in your favour for instance, if you have a north facing garden using dramatic lighting can really lift the shaded area.
 I like to use shadows on a lot of my work, so in this case, a south facing garden can truly work to your benefit.
 I have created a sculpture called Dragons Eye which casts a shadow as the sun shines through, so before the sun rises in the morning, the eye is closed, and as the sun travels around the garden and passes through the sculpture, the eye slowly opens.
 Therefore with the help of the sun rising and setting creating the shadows, the eye looks like it is opening and closing.